Breitbart News: Misidentification of Loretta Lynch

 On November 8, 2014, Breitbart News posted an article by Warner Todd Huston, which erroneously reported that Loretta Lynch, President Barack Obama's nominee for attorney general, had been part of Bill Clinton's defense team during the Whitewater scandal about the Whitewater Development Corporation.
 In fact, the Whitewater lawyer was a different Loretta Lynch.
 After this mistake was pointed out by Talking Points Memo and Media Matters for America, Breitbart News noted that the two Lynches were different people by correcting and appending the original article.
 Andrew Rosenthal of The New York Times editorial page editor criticized this, writing: "The appended correction didn't really do justice to the scope of the misidentification."

 The American Journalism Review said "that Breitbart had let the mistaken fact stand in the headline and the article itself," and had published a second story containing the incorrect information on November 9.
 By November 10, the initial story had been deleted from Breitbart.com.
 PolitiFact rated the claim "Pants on Fire" and noted that the false claim had "already spread to other conspiracy, opinion and conservative news websites", as an example of how fast false information can spread on the Internet.

 Conspiracy theories about President Obama

 According to The New York Times, Breitbart News promoted the falsehood that President Obama was a Kenyan-born Muslim ("birtherism").
 In Devil's Bargain, however, Joshua Green writes that Breitbart never promoted birtherism.
-Breitbart senior editor-at-large Joel Pollak has denied that Breitbart News had ever "advocated the narrative of 'Birtherism.
+During his time with Breitbart, former senior editor-at-large Joel Pollak denied that Breitbart News had ever "advocated the narrative of 'Birtherism.

 In June 2016, Breitbart News falsely claimed President Obama supported terrorists.

 In March 2017, Breitbart News published a story by conservative talk radio host Mark Levin claiming that Obama had wiretapped Donald Trump during his 2016 presidential campaign.
 President Trump repeated the claims on his Twitter feed less than 24 hours after Breitbart News ran the story.